 In Ha-Ja-Ba-Ra-La, Ray takes us to a world where our sturdy, conditioned mind faces a challenge.
-The court scene—where a sleepy bat is the judge, a crocodile an advocate shedding crocodile tears, witnesses are valued because they have been purchased and money is ultimately valuable—brings out the total corruption of the system in a good-natured humor.
+The court scene—where a sleepy bat is a judge, a crocodile is an advocate shedding crocodile tears, and witnesses are valued because they have been purchased and money is ultimately valuable—brings out the total corruption of the system in good-natured humor.
 When the old man asks the narrator of Ha-Ja-Ba-Ra-La his age and the narrator replies that he is eight years three months old, he is confronted with a strange question—whether his age is in the process of increasing or decreasing.
 How can age decrease?
-The Ha-Ja-Ba-Ra-La people turn their ages backwards after forty.
-If we revaluate ourselves, arent most of us eager to hide our age and state our years less than what they actually are?
+The Ha-Ja-Ba-Ra-La people turn their ages backward after forty.
+If we evaluate ourselves, aren’t most of us eager to hide our age and state our years less than what they actually are?

 Or later in the same chapter:

 “Mine is a long sad tale!”
 Said the mouse, turning to Alice, and sighing.